-Where do you start?
+So where do you start?
 Are there bookshelves you already own that you want to keep, and are they a brown wood tone?
 Then get a brown leather chair and a brown desk to match up the colors.

 - The color of your walls and how they match your furniture.